-We're incredibly proud of the Flex Trainee scheme!
-This page covers everything you need to know about the scheme and the application process.
+We are incredibly proud of the Flex Trainee scheme!
+This page covers everything you need to know about our scheme and its application process.

 WHEN TO APPLY